Bhabagrahirout/Selenium/Sikuli/Sikuli.md

 		 	sc.wheel(5, 10);
 		 The first parameter is the amount of mouse scrolling (negative values scroll down, positive values scroll up).
 		 The second parameter indicates how many times to perform the scrolling action.
-	###### Wheel will work when the cursor is within the page, i.e., within the scrollable area.
+	###### Wheel will work when the cursor is within the page, i.e within the scrollable area.
 So, we click arbitrarily on the page.